 I. WHEREAS, ENRON STATES THAT:

 A. It is a company duly organized and existing under the laws of the United Mexican States, in the terms of Public Instrument No. 19631 dated July 13, 1998, notarized and attested to by Notary Public No. 195 for Mexico City under Lic.
-Ana Patricia Bandala Tolentino, with domicile at Edificio Alestra, Avenida Lázaro Cárdenas 2321, Suite 601, Residencial San Agustín, San Pedro Garza García, 66260 Nuevo León, México, registered in the Federal Taxpayer Registry under Number ESM980713-2BA and whose corporate purpose is among other to act as agent, intermediary, commission agent, to supply and receive all kind of technical, administrative, or any other kind or services.
+Ana Patricia Bandala Tolentino, with domicile at Edificio Alestra, Avenida Lázaro Cárdenas 2321, Suite 601, Residencial San Agustín, San Pedro Garza García, 66260 Nuevo León, México, registered in the Federal Taxpayer Registry under Number ESM980713-2BA and whose corporate purpose is among other to act as agent, intermediary, commission agent, to supply and receive all kind of technical, administrative, or any other kind of services.

 B. It is represented by Mr. Mario Max Yzaguirre, who evidences his capacity in the terms of Public Instrument No. 19631 dated July 13, 1998, notarized and attested to by Notary Public No. 195 for Mexico City under Lic.
 Ana Patricia Bandala Tolentino.